Leonid Andreyev: Biography

 Andreyev's works of the post-1905 revolution period are often interpreted to represent the evocation of absolute pessimism and a despairing mood.
 By the beginning of the second decade of the century his fame began to wane as new literary powers such as the Futurists rapidly came to prominence.

 Andreyev completed his most well-known work, the play He Who Gets Slapped, in August 1915, just two months before its world premiere at the Moscow Art Theatre on 27 October 1915.
 A critically successful Broadway production, using an English language translation of the original Russian by Gregory Zilboorg, was staged in 1922.
 The work has been adapted into several films, a novel, an opera, and a musical, and is his most-performed play internationally.

 Aside from his political writings, Andreyev published little after 1915.
 In 1916 he became the editor of the literary section of the newspaper Russian Will.
-He later supported the February Revolution of 1917, but foresaw the Bolsheviks' coming to power as catastrophic.
+He later supported the February Revolution of 1917, but saw the Bolsheviks' coming to power as catastrophic.
 In 1917 he moved to Finland.
 From his house in Finland he addressed manifestos to the world at large against the excesses of the Bolsheviks.
 An idealist and a rebel, Andreyev spent his last years in bitter poverty, and his premature death from heart failure may have been hastened by his anguish over the results of the Bolshevik Revolution of November 1917.
 He finished his last novel, Satan's Diary, a few days before his death.

 A play, The Sorrows of Belgium, was written at the beginning of the War to celebrate the heroism of the Belgians against the invading German army.
 It was produced in the United States, as were the plays The Life of Man (1917), The Rape of the Sabine Women (1922), He Who Gets Slapped (1922), and Anathema (1923).
 A popular and acclaimed film version of He Who Gets Slapped was produced by MGM Studios in 1924.
 Some of his works were translated into English by Thomas Seltzer.

 Poor Murderer, an adaptation of his short story Thought made by Pavel Kohout, opened on Broadway in 1976.